TeamGraphix/graphix/README.md

 </a>
 </p>

-Since 2023, Graphix team is joined by Qode group of the [QAT](https://qat.inria.fr/presentation/) team, co-hosted by [Inria](https://www.inria.fr/) and [ENS](https://www.ens.psl.eu/), who develops and maintains the library.
+Since 2023, Graphix team is joined by the Qode group of the [QAT](https://qat.inria.fr/presentation/) team, co-hosted by [Inria](https://www.inria.fr/) and [ENS](https://www.ens.psl.eu/), who develops and maintains the library.

 <p>
 <a href="https://www.inria.fr/" style="margin-right: 30px;">